AnthonyGunardi/VPS-setup-CentOS8/Readme.md

 ## Set SElinux to permissive
 ---
-- Set SElinux to permissive
+- Set SElinux to permissive (To set permanently, change value in "/etc/selinux/config")
 ```
 sudo setenforce 0
 ```